lenaviz/lenaviz/README.md

 I've discovered my passion in product design, where I combine design and research to make user-friendly solutions.
 I'm excited to explore the connection between data and design as I continue my studies in data analytics & visualizations.

+I'll be uploading projects here as I complete them, thanks for checking my page!